skip to main content

 Physical Evaluation

 As a formal course entitled "Physical Diagnosis", this course serves as an introduction to the process of physical diagnosis in Internal Medicine.
-This includes not only the basic skills of physical examination, but is fundamentally dependent upon the ability to obtain a complete and accurate medical history.
+This includes not only the basic skills of physical examination but is fundamentally dependent upon the ability to obtain a complete and accurate medical history.
 Therefore, the course will begin by examining parts of the medical history and will then complete a survey of the physical examination of the major organ systems.
-Throughout the latter part of the course, the concepts of history taking will be referred to frequently in order to integrate them with the basics of physical diagnosis, the fundamental element in most medical specialties.
+Throughout the latter part of the course, the concepts of history taking will be referred to frequently to integrate them with the basics of physical diagnosis, the fundamental element in most medical specialties.

 Oral Medicine - Diagnosis & Treatment Planning